number-25/autodidacticism/Cheatsheets/Julia_base_function.md

 ## File IO, Directories, Navigation

+##### obtain the contents of an IObuffer as an array, afterwhich the IObuffer is reset to its initial state: take!(io)

 ##### walk through a directory, listing its contents: walkdir("path/path")
 Similar to **tree** on unix systems - perhaps more recursive.